Earn an Environmental Science Degree

 As a truly interdisciplinary field, the environmental science major includes instruction in five key areas:

-- Biology is the study of living organisms.
+- Biology examines living organisms.
 Zoology, botany, microbiology and ecology all fall under the biology umbrella.

 How hard is an environmental science degree?

-No matter what area of study you decide to earn your degree in, instructors with real-world experience will be there with you every step of the way.
+No matter which area of study you decide to earn your degree in, instructors with real-world experience will be there with you every step of the way.
 Amy Hunt '21, a graduate of the BS in Environmental Science online degree program, said her instructors, "provided additional resources to aid in my learning of the subject and provided detailed feedback on assignments so that I could improve my understanding of the subject."

 Can you get an environmental science degree online?